 Upon appointment, Scholars are asked to identify a faculty member with whom they would like to do their research.
 Scholars can apply to work with any faculty member who has a primary appointment in the Department of Physiology.
 Once they have been accepted into the laboratory, they are expected to work in their chosen laboratory at least 6 hours per week during the academic year.
 Continuation as a Scholar will require the successful review of an annual one-page written report to the Physiology Scholars committee.

-Scholars may, under some circumstances, be able to gain research credit for their efforts by enrolling in courses such as BIO395 (Independent work in biology) and BIO504 (Independent work in physiology).
+Scholars may, under some circumstances, be able to gain research credit for their efforts by enrolling in courses such as PGY 394 (Independent work in neuroscience) or PGY 504 (Independent work in physiology).
 In addition, there are funds available through the undergraduate office and national organizations on a competitive basis for summer work.
 Such programs include the Bucks for Brains and the American Physiological Society Undergraduate Summer Research Fellowship.

-Students who wish to become Physiology Scholars should send their CV, a transcript and a one-page statement describing why they are interested in the Scholars program to Dr. Donna M. Wilcock (firstname.lastname@example.org) by 5 pm on Friday September 25th 2015.
-Strong candidates will be invited to interview with the Physiology Scholars Committee in October and appointments will begin immediately.
+Students who wish to become Physiology Scholars should send their CV, a transcript and a one-page statement describing why they are interested in the Scholars program to Dr. Lance A. Johnson (Johnson.Lance@uky.edu).
+Strong candidates will be invited to interview with the Physiology Scholars Committee and appointments will begin immediately.

-Newly appointed Scholars will have two weeks to interview and identify a faculty member as their research mentor.
+Newly appointed Scholars will have until the start of the Spring semester to identify a faculty member as their research mentor.
 Lunches will begin in February and dates will be determined based on the schedules of the individual Scholars.
 The faculty member and the Scholar will be asked to both sign an agreement that identifies each individual’s responsibilities and expectations.

 |Adam Duff||Karyn Esser||May, 2011|

 |Shaniya Maimaiti||Bret Smith||May, 2011|